xusky69/w-j-technical-test/README.md

 - Prueba_técnica_W_&_J_parte_5.ipynb
 - Prueba_técnica_W_&_J_parte_6.ipynb

 Each one corresponding to a challenge of the technical test assigned to me during my application to the ML Engineer vacant.
+The jupyter notebooks are designed to run on a google Colab environment.
 Finally

 - W&J slides.pptx